lynnfaraday/aresmush.com/tutorials/code/git.md

 ## Making the Game Use the Fork

 GitHub will pull from whatever repository you cloned when you set the game up.
-By default this is the main Ares code, but you can specify your personal fork in the install options.

-    ./install <game clone URL> <Web Portal clone URL>

 If you need to add the fork after the game is installed, you’ll need to re-point the GitHub “origin” to your forked repository instead of the main one.

-In GitHub desktop:

-1. Open the repo.
-2. Go to Repository -> Repository Settings -> Primary Remote Repository.
-3. Enter your fork’s clone URL.
-4. Repeat for the web portal repo.

 In the server shell:

 1. Go to the aresmush directory.
 2. Type `git remote set-url origin <Your Clone URL>`
+3. Type `git pull`.
-3. Repeat for the web portal directory.
+4. Repeat steps 2 and 3 for the web portal directory.

 Now your game will be set up to get code updates from your fork instead of from the main Ares repository.